How many interesting and trivia facts about Sardinia do you know?

 And swamps

-Sardinia’s diversity is also seen in the many swamps found on the island.
+To attest Sardinia’s diversity, there are many swamps on the island.
 Prime examples include Bidderosa, a beautiful oasis right by the sea in Orosei; Molentargius in Cagliari, which is there pink flamingos nest and live; Mistras Lagoon near Cabras in the Sinis Peninsula and Su Stani Saliu in Serdiana.

 There is only one natural lake